ChemImageCorp/innotescus-webhook-example/README.md

 # Innotescus Webhook Sample

-A simple flask app demonstrating how to handle some of the webhook messages from Innotescus.
+This is a simple flask app which demonstrates how to verify authenticity of webhook messages sent by Innotescus.

 ## Quickstart